 drawing breath is a collection of twelve poems arising from a collaboration with visual artist Tansy Lee Moir.

-I’ve made booklet with the poems, some photographs, and some of Tansy’s drawings, and I’ve also made a series of recordings of readings.
+I’ve made a series of recordings of readings.
 Hope you like them!

-You can find links to all of these and more about our collaboration here.
+You can find links to readings and more about our collaboration here.